A Global Network

 Bruce Poon Tip – Founder

 Tenzin supports Planeterra because he believes that travel is a pathway to peace.
 His experiences have enabled him to see that people are more alike than not, and that travel can genuinely connect and benefit local communities when innovation is promoted and done collaboratively.
-Tenzin is the President of Viralyze - a stealth startup focused on influencer marketing technology.
+Tenzin is the Principal of Snowlion Ventures.
 In his previous roles, he has acted as an Executive Advisor for leading technology, energy, finance, real estate and travel companies, as well as many years at the Government of Canada.
 Tenzin dreams of being able to dunk, play competently in an ice hockey league, audition for The Voice and grow up to be at least six feet three inches tall.